jayakrishnandingit/snackable_test/README.md

 2. Once the file is fetched, I try to fetch the metadata using /api/file/details/{snackableFileId} API.
 3. At last, I try to fetch the segments from /api/file/segments/{snackableFileId} API.

-Furthermore, if unable to find the file or the file is not in FINISHED status then the API raises a *404 Not Found* or *400 Bad Request* error respectively.
+In addition to that, if unable to find the file or the file is not in FINISHED status then the API raises a *404 Not Found* or *400 Bad Request* error respectively.

+### Dilemma

+Then there is the question, What can be the maximum number of records I may have to check to find a file from the paginated API?
+I would say the answer to this question probably is, design change.

+### Design change - just a thought

+The organic way of doing this will be for the file processing service to push a message when it completes processing a file.
+Then we can consume that message and store in DB for faster response to the user.
+This will require an async message queue system like RabbitMQ.

+I am open to suggestions.
+Let us discuss.

 ## Build API service